Search

 Transtheoretical Model

-describes five stages to full recovery.
-Pre-comtemplation is the mouth saying ‘Yes’, but the person’s life crying ‘No’!
-Contemplation is serious thinking about giving up, leading to Preparation for stopping in the next month.
-Action is the actual stopping (but also starting a new life).
 Maintenance is six months onwards – and for some a lifetime of abstinence, though for others sadly a return to the pre-contemplation stage.

 Understanding our stage is vital.
 We all think we are ready to give up tomorrow, but the old adage says we must give up for ourselves and not for our spouse/family/job...
-There must be sufficient motivation.
+There must be sufficient preparation and also motivation.
 An addiction therapist will help with this process using a technique called Motivational Interviewing.
 Different exercises at each stage help us move through the process.
 For some, setting a goal of reducing the level of misuse may be more realistic than going for abstinence.

 Getting Help